 When it comes to different subgroups of employees, I think that the basic principle of looking at one’s work activity and individual risk will never go wrong.

 International SOS is helping our clients to plan their vaccination strategies and protocols for the various employee population, including support for appropriate communication and education of employees for optimal outcome.
 Such support ensures the “readiness” of employers once relevant vaccine(s) become available in a given location.

 On a country-by-country basis, International SOS is continuing to identify the additional support that can be provided to our customers in facilitating, within the rules established by the national authorities, vaccine access, its distribution and/or the vaccination of the employees for our clients.

-If you would like to know how we can support your business, please contact us via the online form on the right.
+If you would like to know how we can support your business, please contact us now.